weka/sedemotools/encryption/README.md

 KMS is not configured.
 Encrypted filesystems are supported with a local encryption key
 ```

-3. Run the script below including the step to configure KMS in WEKA.
+3. Run the script below as root, including the step to configure KMS in WEKA.

 `./vaultdemo.sh`